Game4usYT/Test/README.md

-# Test
+# GIC-Gstands4Magic

-Test Repo, trying to get better at Github / Note: This will be changed, so whatever it will be, you will get.
-You can just download the above as a zip
+Custom Game engine Built ontop of Love2D and Lua

-As Attribution for Copyright please include: Game4us in redistribution through any medium
+As Attribution for Copyright please include: Game4us in redistributions through any medium